Study finds inconclusive evidence of price gouging in fertilizer market

 A sharp rise in fertilizer prices over the past two years doesn’t appear to have one single cause, according to a new report from Iowa State University economists requested by the Iowa Attorney General’s office to examine the possibility of market manipulation in fertilizer costs.

-The report analyzed year-over-year fertilizer prices compared to other goods like crops, natural gas, and farm equipment.
-Researchers noted that COVID-19, supply chain problems, international conflicts, and natural disasters have all contributed to the rising cost of fertilizer.
+The report analyzed year-over-year fertilizer prices compared to other goods such as crops, natural gas and farm equipment.
+Researchers noted that COVID-19, supply-chain problems, international conflicts and natural disasters have all contributed to the rising cost of fertilizer.

 The study wasn’t able to conclude that “greedflation,” or companies taking advantage of inflation to artificially hike prices, is happening in the fertilizer market, and the researchers said they needed more information before making a determination.